Voice Skills For The Teacher

 Sounds just what you need?

-Our teachers’ voice training (Teacher’s Vocal Warm-Up (FREE) or our Vocal Health and Awareness for Teachers 27-videos online course or school workshop) can help prevent problems and will help you to keep your voice healthy and effective.
+Our teachers’ voice training (Teacher’s Vocal Warm-Up (FREE) or our Voice Skills for Teachers 30+ lectures video online CPD course or school workshop) can help prevent problems and will help you to keep your voice healthy and effective.